Teaching: Teaching in non-human animals

 Teaching has been considered uniquely human because of mentalistic definitions.
-Indeed, in psychology, teaching is defined by the intention of the teacher, which is to transmit information and/or behavior and/or skill.
-This implies the need for the teacher to assess the knowledge state of the potential learner, thus to demonstrate theory of mind abilities.
+Indeed, in psychology, teaching is defined by the intention of the teacher to transmit information, behavior, and/or skill.This implies the need for the teacher to assess the knowledge state of the potential learner, thus to demonstrate theory of mind abilities.
 As theory of mind and intentions are difficult (if not impossible) to assess in non-humans, teaching was considered uniquely human.

 However, if teaching is defined by its function, it is then possible to assess its presence among non-human species.
 Caro and Hauser suggested a functionalist definition.
 For a behavior to be labeled as teaching, three criteria must be met :